ManageIQ/manageiq-documentation/managing_providers/_topics/automation_management_providers.md

 ### Adding a Template Repository

 To enable {{ site.data.product.title_short }} to discover and use your Terraform templates, add a repository to store and manage your templates.

+If your repository requires credentials for access, then you need to create SCM credentials.
+For more information about how to create SCM credentials, see [SCM credentials](../_topics/opentofu_credentials.md#scm).

 Use the following steps to add a repository:

 1. Browse to the menu and click **Automation > Embedded Terraform > Repositories**.